-Fuji bikes were first founded in 1899 in Japan, which makes it one of the oldest bike companies in the world.
-In the 50s, Fuji bikes were sold in United States through hose brand retailers like Sears & Roebuch, Montgomery Wards and more.
+Fuji Bikes were first founded in 1899 in Japan, which makes it one of the oldest bike companies in the world.
+In the 50s, Fuji Bikes were sold in the United States through retailers like Sears & Roebuck, Montgomery Wards, and more.

-It therefore comes as no surprise that Fuji makes some of best mountain bikes the market has to offer.
-Today, they make different kinds of mountain bikes like different trail, XC bikes plus Electric and Fatbike approach.
-Their prices are quite low, from $300 to $4,500.
-The company is also great at manufacturing world-class road bikes—their Transonic and Fuji Sportif are the best selling bikes.
+It, therefore, comes as no surprise that Fuji makes some of the best mountain bikes the market has to offer.
+Today, they make different kinds of mountain bikes like Trail and XC bikes, plus Electric and Fat bikes.
+Their prices start quite low, from around $300 but go up to $4,500+ USD.

 Okazaki Kyūjirō is the guy who started Fuji back in 1899.
 The Nichibei Fuji Cycle Company, Ltd was the original company behind Fuji.
 In 1900, it took up the ‘Japanese-American Trading Company’ trade name.